Air conditioning problems can occur in office and work environments, particularly over the summer cooling period.

 Solution: typically, when this issue occurs, the wrong service is in operation.
 Upon investigation of the controller, the unit is found to be operating in heating mode – sun icon – or fan mode – fan icon.
 The unit should operate in cooling mode – snowflake icon – to supply cooling.
 Remember air conditioning units perform the triple function of heating, ventilation and cooling, so it is important that the unit operates in the correct mode, as denoted by the icons on the controller.

 Planned preventative maintenance (PPM)

-PPM of air conditioning systems should take place as part of maintaining the overall, heating, ventilation and air conditioning (HVAC) system.
+PPM of all units should take place as part of maintaining the overall, heating, ventilation and air conditioning (HVAC) system.
 It is a proven cost-effective solution, providing comfortable conditions that support your business needs, as unmaintained plant will eventually fail to function, become troublesome or perform at levels that are inefficient.
 View further information on air conditioning maintenance.